-- Dungeons & Dragons: The 3.5th edition Expanded Psionic Handbook has a psionic feat which precisely allow this: "Up the Wall".
+- The 3.5th edition Expanded Psionic Handbook has a psionic feat which pretty much allows to treat walls as any flat surface: "Up the Wall".
 If you can't reach an horizontal surface at the end of your movement, though, you fall flat on your back.

 - In The Incredible Hulk: Ultimate Destruction, Hulk's leg muscles are strong enough to allow him to run up buildings and mountains.

 - Mario can do this in Super Mario World if he runs at a purple incline block first.

 - Ever since the Sands of Time series, this has been a staple of the Prince of Persia games, both vertically and horizontally.
 It's accomplished via Le Parkour, so it's less extreme than most examples, but it's still beyond human capabilities.